r4victor/tenthousandmeters/content/blog/python_bts_03.md

 * set up the import system
 * create the `__main__` module.

-Before we step into `pymain_init()` to see how all of that is done, let's discuss the initialization process in more detail.

-#### initialization

-Starting with CPython 3.8, the initialization is done in three distinct phases:
+Starting with CPython 3.8, all of that done in three distinct phases:

 1. preinitialization
 2. core initialization; and
 3. main initialization.

 The phases gradually introduce new capabilities.
 The preinitialization phase initializes the runtime state, sets up the default memory allocator and performs very basic configuration.
 There is no sign of Python yet.
 The core initialization phase initializes the main interpreter state and the main thread state, built-in types and exceptions, the `builtins` module, the `sys` module and the import system.
 At this point, you can use the "core" of Python.
 However, some things are not available yet.
 For example, the `sys` module is only partially initialized, and only the import of built-in and frozen modules is supported.
-After the main initialization phase the CPython is fully initialized and ready to compile and execute a Python program.
+After the main initialization phase, CPython is fully initialized and ready to compile and execute a Python program.

 What's the benefit of having distinct initialization phases?
-In a nutshell, it allows to tune CPython more easily.
+In a nutshell, it allows us to tune CPython more easily.
 For example, one may set a custom memory allocator in the `preinitialized` state or override the path configuration in the `core_initialized` state.
-Of course, CPython itself doesn't need to tune anything.
 Such capabilities are important to the users of the Python/C API who extend and embed Python.
 [PEP 432](https://www.python.org/dev/peps/pep-0432/) and [PEP 587](https://www.python.org/dev/peps/pep-0587/) explain in greater detail why having multi-phase initialization is a good idea.

-`pymain_init()` mostly deals with the preinitialization and calls `Py_InitializeFromConfig()` in the end to perform the core and the main phases of the initialization:
+Let's go back to the source code.
+The `pymain_init()` function mostly deals with the preinitialization and calls `Py_InitializeFromConfig()` in the end to perform the core and the main phases of the initialization:

 ```C
 static PyStatus